axelarnetwork/axelar-contract-deployments/evm/README.md

 ## MonadAxelarTransceiver and ERC1967 Proxy Deployment

+Note: The `MonadAxelarTransceiver` is a tag used to distinguish the Monad-specific `AxelarTransceiver` contract from other `AxelarTransceiver` contracts in the config.
+For deployment purpose we use same `AxelarTransceiver` contract from [library](https://github.com/wormhole-foundation/example-wormhole-axelar-wsteth.git).

 ### Prerequisites

 MonadAxelarTransceiver and ERC1967Proxy are compiled from the example-wormhole-axelar-wsteth repo.
 Generate build using the following commands: